 Some Y-Lane stores dedicate one lane to mobile orders.
 The lane chosen can be either the inside lane or the outside lane (inside lane indicates the lane closest to the store building while outside lane indicates the lane furthest away).
-Mobile orders can be distinguished from lane placed orders by the neon blue border included around the order label (see image to the right).
+Mobile orders can be distinguished from lane placed orders by the neon blue border included around the order label (see Fig. 7.4).
 The mobile lane is also labeled as such on the Dashboard.